Dear Your Teen:

 First, I have a deep appreciation for the fact that you are not just reacting, but really considering this entire, fairly complex social situation.
 I am particularly impressed that you can find empathy for this boy, to the extent that you understand the context of his behavior.
 I also like the fact that you exercised the presence of mind to avoid escalating the episode into crisis mode by making an angry, potentially hair-trigger and ill advised call to one or both of the boy’s parents.

 But keep in mind that, despite your wishes, your daughter may be inclined, if only through curiosity, to maintain some social media or text-based contact with this boy or girl.
 And frankly, mandating no contact might prove unsuccessful.
 Further, this situation smacks of cyber-bullying, and feels as if it could escalate.
 So I would encourage you to be fairly insistent on this point, but allow her the opportunity to handle it on her own, with you as a guide and consultant.
-Still, remember that your daughter’s well being has to be the top priority, and if this harassment continues, you need to reach out to the boy’s parents.
+Still, remember that your daughter’s well being has to be the top priority.
+If this ex boyfriend’s harassment continues, you need to reach out to the boy’s parents.

 Perhaps most importantly, I would like to see you continue to make yourself available to your daughter should she need to talk through her feelings surrounding these relationships.
 Really hear her out, especially if she’s suffering.
 Finally, this is a great opportunity to talk with your daughter about what is important to her in relationships with boys, and girls, in general.
 I suspect that respect, kindness, and loyalty will be on her list.
-Help her to consider what she might learn from this episode in order to avoid similar dynamics in the future.
+With her ex boyfriend being mean after a breakup, help her to consider what she might learn from this episode in order to avoid similar dynamics in the future.

 Dr. John Duffy is a Chicago-based clinical psychologist, best-selling author of The Available Parent and contributing parenting expert on Steve Harvey.